SirioApp/backed/README.md

 - the identity registry is trusted as the source of creation authority
 - the admin is trusted for raise admission, emergency controls, and treasury policy configuration
 - the operator is trusted to use approved treasury actions correctly
-- the Safe deployment and module wiring must be correct
+- the Safe deployment, owner configuration, and module wiring must be correct

 ### Main control points

 - strict caller checks on privileged functions
 - reentrancy protection on `Sale` and `AgentExecutor` state-changing entry points
-- hard-blocked treasury self-targeting in `AgentExecutor`
+- hard-blocked treasury self-targeting inside the module path
 - exact-transfer checks for collateral-sensitive flows
 - bounded oversubscription refund accounting